world-class/REPL/README.md

 ### Level 6 - Final project
 - [Final Project](modules/level_6/final_project) (CM3070-01)

+## Calendar due dates and events
+Find out what, when and where things are happening with this [Google Calendar](https://calendar.google.com/calendar/r?cid=cG1hYW9mNTVhcmIzYWt1OTBkMm41Ymhhc2dAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ).

 ## Documents and resources provided publicly by the University of London